Frequently asked questions

 Check out summer and off-campus study options.

 It’s never easy to fail a course.
-You’re welcome to discuss it with an Academic Advisor.
+You’re welcome to discuss it with an Academic & Career Advisor.

 If you failed a course once, you can retake it by registering the course again.
 If you’re unable to register the course, contact the relevant department for assistance.